What Is Our "Cellular Metabolism" & How Does It Affect Aging?

-So, every metabolic process in our body relies on this cellular metabolism to keep moving.
-That said, it's crucial to make sure our cellular metabolisms are up to speed—and an effective way to do so is by maintaining good levels of NAD+.*
+Every metabolic process in our body relies on this cellular metabolism to keep moving.
+So it's crucial to make sure our cellular metabolisms are up to speed—and an effective way to do so is by maintaining good levels of NAD+.*

 How can we optimize NAD+?

 "There is some really exciting research right now to find ways to support NAD+ through supplementation," Dweck notes.*

 These supplements, according to Dweck, are forms of the water-soluble vitamin B3, and each has been shown to enhance the NAD+ levels in our cells and encourage longevity.*